Redundancy Calculator

 Calculate your statutory redundancy payment in just 4 simple steps:

-Enter Your Redundancy Date
+Enter Your Termination Date

 Select the date you were made redundant.